cultpenguin/sippi-all/data/kasted/README.rst

 Other data
 ##########

 ``kasted_elevation.dat`` (GSLIB format).
 Elevation data for the area.
-A slight postivie correlation between elevation and probability of channel is expected
+A slight positive correlation between elevation and probability of channel is expected

 ``kasted_resistivity_0_5.dat`` (GSLIB format).
-Airborne SkyTEM data inverted to resisitivity in from 0 to 5m depth.
-High resistivity is indcative of sand/buried valley.
+Airborne SkyTEM data inverted to resistivity in from 0 to 5m depth.
+High resistivity is indicative of sand/buried valley.